Sub Better: Set High Expectations for Learning

 Think back to your elementary school days.
 Do you remember a time when your teacher was absent?
 What was the most common indicator to the class that something was different?

-If your experiences were anything like mine, it was probably the sight of this in the front of the room:
+If your experiences were anything like mine, it was probably a TV on a cart in the front of the room.

 You and your classmates were probably excited by the prospect of a movie day.
 You knew that, as long as you stayed relatively quiet and didn’t make any major disruptions, you’d be able to spend the day at your desk or, even better, on the floor with your besties, huddled together watching a Bill Nye the Science Guy blow things up…for SCIENCE.
 Or maybe it was old episodes of Reading Rainbow, where you were invited to “take a look, it’s in a book!”